 As an online marketer, I’ve always believed that brands should be selling online where their customers are (exactly as you would offline), so this strategy makes perfect sense to me.
 The range is currently limited to own-brand products that don’t require any special storage or urgency to deliver, and it will be fascinating to watch whether the partnership extends to more perishable or branded products.

 A second clever partnership between the two brands is designed to allow customers to use cash to shop online on Amazon.com.
-Amazon Cash is a simple app that customers download, then take to an offline store such as 7-Eleven, where cash funds can be added to their account for immediate use online.
+Amazon Cash is a simple app that customers download and then take to an offline store such as 7-Eleven, where cash funds can be added to their account for immediate use online.
 This gives Amazon a way to sell to cautious consumers who still prefer not to enter their credit card details online, and drives footfall to 7-Eleven stores for access to this simple and effective solution.

 Although billed as the ruthless corporate juggernaut people love, it makes sense to partner with Amazon as a hugely trusted brand and find ways to build convenience propositions that fit with 7-Eleven’s determination to dominate digitally (online) as they do offline.